-Pitsou Kedem Architects / Kfar Shmaryahu House
+Pitsou Kedem Architects I Kfar Shmaryahu House

-The planar distribution of the "picture" or, in this case the front façade creates a non-symmetrical composition which pulls towards the flanking faces in an attempt to suggest that this is, in fact, a three dimensional mass.
+The planar distribution of the "picture" or, in this case the front facade creates a non-symmetrical composition which pulls towards the flanking faces in an attempt to suggest that this is, in fact, a three dimensional mass.
 The arrangement of the objects (the openings) is always fixed and allows for one central and permanent composition.
 The ability to reverse the balanced composition into a dynamic one is made possible thanks to the design of a system of smart blinds that allows the blinds to be lifted upwards whilst they are folded into what resembles a roof.
-All the rails and fixtures are hidden and so, when the façade is closed the dynamic and changing possibilities hidden in the residence's façade are not apparent.
+All the rails and fixtures are hidden and so, when the facade is closed the dynamic and changing possibilities hidden in the residence's facade are not apparent.

-The relationship between these same volumes (the walls, the stairs, the various partitions and the different elements in the house) and the space, create, through the structures changing façade and the dynamism of the blinds, changing compositions, sometimes controlled and sometimes random with a new and different experience being created each time for the user and those living in the home.
+The relationship between these same volumes (the walls, the stairs, the various partitions and the different elements in the house) and the space, create, through the structures, changing facade and the dynamism of the blinds, changing compositions, sometimes controlled and sometimes random with a new and different experience being created each time for the user and those living in the home.